zephyrproject-rtos/zephyr/doc/reference/kbuild.rst

 Kbuild User Guide
 #################

-The |project| build system is based on the Kbuild system used in the Linux kernel (version 3.19-rc7).
-This way the |codename| embraces the recursive model proposed by Linux and the configuration model proposed by Kconfig.
+The |codename|'s build system is based on the Kbuild system used in the Linux kernel (version 3.19-rc7).
+As a result, the kernel embraces the recursive model proposed by Linux and the configuration model proposed by Kconfig.

-The main difference between the Linux Kbuild system and the |codename|
+The |codename|'s build system is project centered, which is the main difference with the Linux Kbuild system.
-build system is that the build is project centered.
 The consequence is the need to define a project or application.
-The project drives the build of the operating system.
-For that reason, the build structure follows the Kbuild architecture but it requires a project directory.
-The project directory hosts the project's definition and code.
-Kbuild build the kernel around the project directory.
+Depending on the APIs included in the application, the build system will build the kernel.
+For that reason, the build structure follows the Kbuild architecture but it requires an application directory.
+The application directory hosts the project's definition and code.

 Scope
 *****

 This document provides the details of the Kbuild implementation.
-It is intended for application developers wanting to use the |project| as a development platform and for kernel developers looking to modify or expand the kernel functionality.
+It is intended for application developers wanting to use the kernel as a development platform and for kernel developers looking to modify or expand the kernel functionality.